HarperDB-Add-Ons/cf-auth-oauth2/README.md

 ```

 ## How to Use
-**note: in the below examples, "oauth" is the given name of the Custom Function and it's using the GitHub provider OAuth provider.
+**note: in the below examples, "OAuth" is the given name of the Custom Function, and it's using the GitHub provider OAuth provider.

 1. Ensure the above config file or environment variables have been set.
 2. Create a GET request to [$HOST/oauth/setup]($HOST/oauth/setup) to create the auth schema and table.
 3. Visit [http://$HOST/oauth/login/github](http://$HOST/oauth/login/github) to be redirected to the GitHub authorization page to create a token.
 4. Save the return HDB Token for use in the Authorization header for the following requests.
+  - You should use the token in the Authorization header in the format `harperdb $token`
 5. With the HDB Token in the Authorization header, make a GET call to [http://$HOST/oauth/create/schema/:schema](http://$HOST/oauth/create/schema/:schema) to create a schema
 6. With the HDB Token in the Authorization header, make a GET call to [http://$HOST/oauth/create/table/:schema/:table](http://$HOST/oauth/create/table/:schema/:table) to create a table
 7. With the HDB Token in the Authorization header, make a POST call to [http://$HOST/oauth/:schema/:table](http://$HOST/oauth/:schema/:table) to insert records into the server (the request body can be an object or an array of objects).